uport-project/ethr-did/README.md

 You can temporarily add a delegate signer to your DID.
 This is an address that can sign JWT's on your behalf.
 By adding an `expiresIn` value it will automatically expire after a certain time.
 It will by default expire after 1 day.

 You can add different delegate types.
-The two types currently supported by [did-jwt](https://github.com/uport-project/did-jwt).
+The two types currently supported by [did-jwt](https://github.com/uport-project/did-jwt) are:

 - `Secp256k1VerificationKey2018` *Default* for signing general purpose JWTs
 - `Secp256k1SignatureAuthentication2018` A signer who is able to interactively authenticate as the DID's owner (log in)